 Field-hunting tip

-Look in oxidized zones of arsenic-rich base metal deposits country — that is the host setting where lavendulan typically forms.
+Look in oxidized zones of arsenic-rich base metal deposits country, the host setting where lavendulan typically forms.
 If you start seeing malachite, azurite, cornubite in float, you are in the right ground.
 Field specimens usually show a crusts, acicular sprays, radiating tufts habit, so train your eye for that shape before scanning the outcrop.